Germany Smith

 George J. "Germany" Smith (April 21, 1863 – December 1, 1927) was an American Major League Baseball player from Pittsburgh, Pennsylvania.
 Primarily a shortstop, Smith played for five teams in 15 seasons.
+He is fourth all time in Major League Baseball in errors committed with 1,009.

-He made his major league debut for Altoona Mountain City of the Union Association in 1884.
+Smith made his major league debut for Altoona Mountain City of the Union Association in 1884.
 After Altoona's team folded after just 25 games, he jumped to the Cleveland Blues of the National League.
-After the 1884 season, Cleveland then sold him, along with six other players, to the Brooklyn Bridegrooms for $4000.
+After the 1884 season, Cleveland then sold him, along with six other players, to the Brooklyn Bridegrooms for $4,000.